Skip to content

-How to Use QR Codes at Your Wedding: The Complete 2026 Guide
+How to Use QR Codes at Your Wedding (2026 Guide)

 Key Takeaway

-Use QR codes for wedding RSVPs, photo sharing, WiFi, registry, and more.
-Complete guide with 7 use cases, design tips for invitations, and a wedding day timeline.
+QR codes for weddings: RSVPs, photo sharing, WiFi, and registry links.
+7 use cases, design tips, and a complete wedding day timeline to guide your setup.

 Wedding hashtags are dead.
 After years of couples creating #SmithJonesWedding and hoping guests would tag their photos, the industry has moved on.
 49% of couples now include a QR code on their invitations — up from just 20% in 2022 (The Knot Real Weddings Study).
 That's a 42% growth rate since 2021, and it's accelerating.